-The City requested expansion of the SOI in two (2) areas, which are identified in Exhibit 17 and Exhibit 18, and described below:
+The City requested expansion of the SOI in one (1) area is identified in Exhibit 17, and described below:

-• Perris SOI between Van Buren Boulevard and Nandina Avenue: The City is interested in an unincorporated area contiguous with the northern extent of the existing Perris SOI that is bound by Van Buren Road on the north, Interstate 215 on the east, Nandina Avenue on the south, and Barton Road on the west, which is illustrated in Exhibit 17.
-City staff indicated that this SOI expansion is proposed in anticipation of the upcoming plan to dissolve the March JPA.
+Perris SOI between Dunlap Road and Foothill Boulevard: The City is interested in an area contiguous with the City's eastern boundary along Dunlap Road (Perris SOI Focus Area A), generally bound by Orange Avenue on the north, Foothill Boulevard on the east, Ellis Avenue on the south, and Dunlap Road on the west.
+The Perris SOI Focus Area A is illustrated in Exhibit 17.
+City staff indicated that this area was identified for SOI expansion because Saint James the Less Church, which is identified as a Perris institution and actively provides religious services to Perris residents, recently relocated east of Dunlap Road, outside the Perris corporate boundary.